cardano-foundation/CIPs/CIP-????/README.md

 The full specification of the new translation is to be determined in collaboration with the ledger team, but broadly:
 - Integers and bytestrings are translated to Plutus Core integers and bytestrings instead of using the `I` and `B` Data constructors.
-- Constructors are translated to Plutus Core `const` terms instead of using the Data `Constr` constructor.
+- Constructors are translated to Plutus Core `constr` terms instead of using the Data `Constr` constructor.
 - Uses of the `Map` and `List` Data constructors will need more specific handling but will be translated in line with their underlying dataype representation in Plutus Core.

 ## Rationale: how does this CIP achieve its goals?